DanilaEfimov/custom-libraries/bitLib/README.txt

 WarerCode group 2025 (c)
 Present library performance interface for working with bits, bytes and registers.
-Bits really contains one bit if memory.
+Bits really contains one bit of memory.
 It was realized by char buffer array.
 _________________________________________________________________________________

 Also library performance once static bits array (same char buffer).